mlibrary/high_level_browse/README.md

 dicipline at all.
 Coverage is known to have some holes, and the ranges themselves sometimes cover essentially a single book in the umich collection.

+And, of course, not every record is going to have a LC Call Number, so there's that.

-Hence, this may or may not be useful at your insitution.
+This is all to say: this may or may not be useful at your insitution.
 You'll have to experiment.

 ## Performance